-St Lucy's School is an independent Catholic Special School which is part of Dominican Education Australia (DEA).
-St Lucy's provides for children with a wide range of disabilities.
+St Lucy's School is an independent Special School which is part of Dominican Education Australia (DEA).
+In the Catholic Dominican tradition, it is a community enriched by difference; inspiring learning for a life of purpose.

 Purpose: St Lucy's School is committed to the protection of individuals who disclose information about illegal or improper conduct occurring within St Lucy's School .
 This policy has been adopted to provide a safe and confidential environment where such concerns can be raised by whistleblowers without fear of reprisal or detrimental treatment.